AhmadG-coder/aurora-labs-homework/README.md

 # aurora-labs-homework #
-Hi Aurora labs, in order to run the containers:
+Hi Aurora labs, in order to run the containers: run the command sent in the e-mail
-- go to github actions and run the only workflow there

 ##### jenkins credentials: ###
 - username: admin